ethereum-optimism/optimism/specs/rollup-node.md

 Note that post-[merge], the depth of re-orgs will be bounded by the [L1 finality delay][l1-finality] (every 2 epochs, approximately 12 minutes).

+(\*) Post-merge, this is only possible for 12 minutes.
+In practice, we'll pick an already-finalized L1 block as L2 inception point to preclude the possibility of a re-org past genesis, at the cost of a few empty blocks at the start of the L2 chain.

 [merge]: https://ethereum.org/en/eth2/merge/